|

 rock history, it was also a defining moment in the history of Sha Na Na.
 The

-group’s appearance – only the seventh in Sha Na Na’s career, followed by the
+group’s appearance – only the eighth in Sha Na Na’s career, followed by the

 Woodstock album and movie, cemented their reputation and style.
 “We went on